 Weather emergencies (flood)

-By using the app and taking a photo of the incident on your mobile phone you can both report and provide a precise GPS location of the issue.
+By using the app and taking a photo of the incident on your mobile phone you can provide a precise GPS location of the issue.

 Tisbury Footpath Club